Drawdown Severity Score Methodology

 We believe in full transparency about what the Drawdown Severity Score does and does not do:

-• Does not account for fundamental changes.
-If a company's business model has fundamentally deteriorated, a high severity score may not indicate an opportunity.
+- Does not account for fundamental changes.
+If a company's business model has fundamentally deteriorated, a high severity score is not meaningful on its own.
 Always combine quantitative signals with fundamental analysis.

 Frequently Asked Questions